mikalv/msgr/docs/matrix_irc_bridge_blueprint.md

 4. Extend the `msgr://` scheme reference as new bridge types and resource categories emerge (including message reactions and media attachments once supported).
-5. Prototype Telegram client emulation helpers that can drive GramJS (or a similar MTProto stack) using the SDK's per-instance topics, paving the way for production-ready sharded deployments.
+5. Prototype Telegram client emulation helpers that can drive GramJS (or a similar MTProto stack) alongside a WhatsApp Web multi-device controller using the SDK's per-instance topics, paving the way for production-ready sharded deployments.